-The Dyspraxia Assocation of Ireland supports the 6-10% of the population that has the condition.
-Formed in 1995 the assocation is a registered charity and was created to raise awareness of the condition, ensure adequate funds are available to people with the condition, provide an information and sharing and support network, improve diagnostic services, organise meetings for people with Dyspraxia/DCD and their families. and provide a link to professionals, for people with Dyspraxia/DCD and their families.
-Sharon Lane was recently annouced as the new CEO of the assocation, I caught up with Fay Dunne to find out more about what the assocation has been doing and their plans for the future:
+The Dyspraxia Association of Ireland supports the 6-10% of the population that has the condition.
+Formed in 1995 the assocation is a registered charity and was created to raise awareness of the condition, ensure adequate funds are available to people with the condition, provide information and share and support networks, improve diagnostic services organised meetings for people with Dyspraxia/DCD and their families. and provide a link to professionals for people with Dyspraxia/DCD and their families.

 A person’s coordination difficulties affect their functioning of everyday skills and participation in education, work, and leisure activities.
 Difficulties may vary in their presentation and these may also change over time depending on environmental demands, life experience, and the support given.

 Movement and coordination difficulties generally persist in adulthood, although individuals do become more skilled with age in adapting to these challenges.
 Conversely, non-motor difficulties may become more prominent as expectations and demands change over time.

 DCD frequently co-occurs with other neurological disorders such as dyslexia, dysgraphia, ASD and ADHD.
 These co-occurring neurological conditions can have a substantial impact on a person’s life including mental and physical health, and difficulties with time management, planning, personal organisation, and social skills.
 This is why timely assessment of needs is carried out and flexible supports are put in place for people with Dyspraxia/DCD.
 With appropriate recognition, reasonable adjustments, support, and strategies, people with DCD can achieve great outcomes and lead full and satisfying lives.